-7.16 Interpretation of financial statements Learners will be able to:
+7.16 Interpretation of financial statements

 - a) Explain techniques of analysis and interpretation of financial statements. - b) State and explain types of categories of accounting ratios. - c) Explain significance of financial ratios. - d) Identify limitation of financial ratios. - e) Explain and calculate financial ratios for a single company financial statements